 · House of Representatives speaker: 10 days

-There is also a rule that a flag is to be half-staff from the death of an official until the internment day.
+There is also a rule that a flag is to be half-staff from the death of an official until the interment day.
 The ceremony is done if the following officials pass away:

 · an associate justice of the Supreme Court